Solana Trading

 Slippage tolerance is specified in basis points (bps), where 100 bps = 1%.
 Balchemy recommends:

-You can set a default slippage for all trades in Trading Settings or override it per-trade in chat ("buy BONK with 2% slippage").
-The trading engine rejects trades where the actual on-chain price impact exceeds the maxSlippage value configured in your pool preferences.
+You can set default slippage through the authorized Hub rules/profile flow or override it per trade where the product flow supports it.
+The trading engine rejects trades where the actual on-chain price impact exceeds the configured maxSlippage value.

 Pre-trade security checks